ArtCoff/SDPHC/readme.md

-# SDPHC:A Software for Detecting Petroleum Hydrocarbons Contamination
+# SDPHC:A Software for Detecting Petroleum Hydrocarbons Contamination using Non-invasive Survey Dataset

+## Usage

+Instructions for using the software can be found in the docs directory.

 ## Features that have been developed: